Will Smith Player Props: Dodgers vs. Diamondbacks

 - Smith hit .260 with 26 doubles, three triples, 24 home runs and 60 walks.

-- Among qualified hitters in MLB play last year, he ranked 61st in batting average, 37th in on-base percentage, and 33rd in slugging.
+- Among the qualifying hitters in MLB action last year, he ranked 61st in batting average, 37th in on-base percentage, and 33rd in slugging.

-- Smith drove in a run in 57 games last season out of 141 (40.4%), including multiple RBIs in 14.9% of those games (21 times) and three or more RBIs on nine occasions..
+- Smith picked up an RBI in 57 of 141 games last season (40.4%), including 21 occasions when he drove in multiple runs (14.9%).
+He had three or more RBIs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.